 Majora Carter grew up in the South Bronx, and in this TedTalk, she details her struggle for environmental justice where she lives.
 Her talk describes how marginalized neighborhoods suffer the most from flawed urban policy, and delivers some of her ideas for a way forward.
-Since giving this Ted Talk Majora Carter has gone on to win an astounding array of International Awards and have been giving numerous honorary degrees from prestigious Universities across the USA.
+Since giving this Ted Talk, Majora Carter has gone on to win an astounding array of International Awards and has been given numerous honorary degrees from prestigious Universities across the USA.
 Pay close attention to the causes and consequences of environmental injustice that Carter identifies.

 Key Concepts in Environmental Justice: